c3se/containers/README.md

 # File layer deduplication
 * If the same file is modified in a subsequent layer, it causes that layer to duplicate the entire file resulting in an unnecessarily increased size.
-* To prevent such redundancy, the best practice is to keep all the modifying actions to the same file in the same docker instruction (using e.g. `&&` to concantenate shell commands).
+* To prevent such redundancy, the best practice is to keep all the modifying actions to the same file in the same docker instruction (using e.g. `&&` to concatenate shell commands).
-    * **Note** that this prevents caching the layers, so maitain a balanced level between the two alternatives
+    * **Note** that this prevents caching the layers, so maintain a balanced level between the two alternatives
 	* If desired, do a bit of cleanup after package installation: `rm -rf /var/lib/apt/lists/*` in the same instructions as they are created